pglpm/inferno/README.md

 # Inferno: ***Infer***ence in ***R*** with Bayesian ***no***nparametrics

-This repository provides an R package and some theoretical background for Bayesian nonparametric inference under exchangeability, which can also be called "population inference" or "density inference".
+This repository provides an R package and some theoretical background for *Bayesian nonparametric population inference*, which can also be called "inference under exchangeability" or "density inference".
+The package is especially apt for the study of statistics and associations of subpopulations or subgroups.

 The package is under development and has not yet reached a stable phase: function names and arguments may still change, new functions will be added.
 More tutorials will be prepared.
 Also the package name is still under consideration.